fix-project/fix/docs/flatware.md

 The sixth entry is the environment variables.
 It is specified as a tree of null-terminated strings.
 Each entry is of the form "NAME=VALUE".

+The seventh entry is a random seed.
+It is specified as a blob of 4 bytes.

 ```
 "apply" combination example